 According to Jesus, it is our love for others that proves our love for Him.

 The Bible refers to itself as a sword.
 It is a very powerful weapon, and we are called to use it when fighting against the enemy (Ephesians 6:10-17).
-Many of us misuse this weapon, however, against each other.
-We tear each other down instead of build each other up.
+However, many of us misuse this weapon against each other.
+We are tearing each other down instead of building each other up.

 2 Timothy 3:16-17 tells us that God’s Word teaches us the difference between right and wrong, and we can trust it to be useful in preparing and equipping believers “to do every good work.”